Code-Fellows-SpencerTower/data-structures-and-algorithms/javascript/trees-class15/README.md

 ## Resources

-- JavaScript Algorithms and Data Structures Masterclass
+- JavaScript Algorithms and Data Structures Masterclass by Colt Steele